victoriaSamsonovaaa/ToDoList/README.md

 # To Do List App

-This app is written using MVVM pattern.
+### This app is written using MVVM pattern.
 Every class in View-group represents one view.
-Also it uses Firebase for user authentication and database management.
+This project uses Firebase for user authentication and database management.

 * Firebase Authentication is used to handle user authentication, allowing existing users to sign in and new users to create accounts.
 The `LoginViewViewModel` class is responsible for handling the login logic, while the `RegisterViewViewModel` class is responsible for handling the registration logic.
 * When a new user creates an account, their information is inserted into a Firestore database using the `insertUserRecord` method in the `RegisterViewViewModel` class.
 This method creates a new document in the "users" collection of the Firestore database.
 ToDoListItems are also stored in Firestore.
 Users can create a new to-do item using the `save` method in the `NewItemViewViewModel` class.
 This method takes creates a new document in the "todos" subcollection of the user's document in the "users" collection.